invesdwin/invesdwin-context/README.md

 	- `JFreeChartExporter`: allows you to easily export charts lazily, memory sensitive and in parallel as desired into different file formats and dimensions.
 It also allows you to scale the fonts via a multiplier so they are not too small on higher chart resolutions.
 	- See [invesdwin-context-client-swing-jfreechart](https://github.com/invesdwin/invesdwin-context-client#invesdwin-context-client-swing-jfreechart) for a feature rich interactive financial chart panel implementation.

+## JVM Scripting Modules

+This repository contains the following scripting modules for JVM languages:

+- **invesdwin-context-clojure**: this is an integration for [Clojure](https://clojure.org/).
+It contains an improved [JSR-223](https://github.com/cnuernber/dtype-next/issues/52#issuecomment-1013689212) provider that supports isolated namespaces per thread, the ability to remove/clear bindings and reusing compiled scripts.
+- **invesdwin-context-groovy**: this is an integration for [Groovy](https://groovy-lang.org/integrating.html).
+This is the most popular and fastest binding for java like scripts.
+- **invesdwin-context-beanshell**: this is an integration for [Beanshell](https://github.com/beanshell/beanshell).
+It provides some simplifications for java based scripts.
+- **invesdwin-context-jshell**: this is an integration for [JShell](https://github.com/dmac100/JShellScriptEngine).
+It provides the purest java scripts, but is rather slow.
+- **invesdwin-context-kotlin**: this is an integration for [Kotlin](https://github.com/Kotlin/kotlin-script-examples).
+It will use kotlin-main-kts if that is present on the classpath.
+Otherwise it will use the default JSR-223 engine.
+- **invesdwin-context-scala**: this is an integration for [Scala](https://www.scala-lang.org/).
+- **invesdwin-context-jruby**: this is an integration for [JRuby](https://www.jruby.org/).
+- **invesdwin-context-javascript**: this is an integration for Javascript.
+It uses [GraalJS](https://github.com/oracle/graaljs) if present on the classpath with a fallback to Nashorn (only available until Java 14).

 ## More Modules

 There are a few more modules available in their respective github projects including their individual documentation: